-It must be remembered that FSCO's regulatory role, which is mandated by legislation, is to protect the public interest and promote public confidence in a number of sectors including the insurance sector more with the administration of the statutory accident benefit dispute resolution system in effect.
+It must be remembered that FSCO's regulatory role, which is mandated by legislation, is to protect the public interest and promote public confidence in a number of sectors including the insurance sector more with the administration of the statutory accident benefits dispute resolution system in effect.

 Privately held for-profit insurance companies must make a reasonable return on their investment over time, taking into account that cyclicality plays a major role in insurer profitability;